gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-matrix-vs-math.md

 ];
 ```

-So, with this convention of calling rows "columns" some things are simpler but others can me more confusing if you're a math person.
+So, with this convention of calling rows "columns" some things are simpler but others can be more confusing if you're a math person.

-I bring all of this up because these article are written from the POV of a programmer, not a math person.
+I bring all of this up because these articles are written from the POV of a programmer, not a math person.
 That means like every other single dimensional array that is treated as a 2 dimensional array, rows go across.

 ```js
 const someTranslationMatrix = [